I-1-3-25.Processing Cases Under Sections 205(u) and 1631(e)(7) of the Social Security Act (Fraud or Similar Fault “Redeterminations”)

-Last Update: 6/25/14 (Transmittal I-1-75)
+Last Update: 2/25/16 (Transmittal I-1-83)

-A. Redeterminations - In General
+A. In General

 Under sections 205(u) and 1631(e)(7) of the Social Security Act (Act), the Social Security Administration (SSA) must immediately redetermine the entitlement of individuals to monthly disability benefits if there is reason to believe that fraud or similar fault was involved in the individual's application for such benefits.
-A redetermination is a re-adjudication of the individual's application for benefits.
+A redetermination based on fraud or similar fault is a re-adjudication of the individual's application for benefits.

 1. Identification of Cases